Teoscar Hernández Player Props: Mariners vs. Nationals

 Nationals Pitching Rankings

-- The Nationals have a 4.71 team ERA that ranks 26th across all league pitching staffs.
+- The Nationals have the 26th-ranked team ERA across all league pitching staffs (4.68).

-- Nationals pitchers combine to rank 24th in baseball in home runs given up (105 total, 1.3 per game).
+- Nationals pitchers combine to rank 24th in baseball in home runs allowed (106 total, 1.3 per game).

-- Irvin gets the start for the Nationals, his 10th of the season.
-He is 1-4 with a 4.93 ERA and 33 strikeouts in 42 2/3 innings pitched.
+- Corbin makes the start for the Nationals, his 17th of the season.
+He is 4-9 with a 5.32 ERA and 57 strikeouts in 89 2/3 innings pitched.

-- In his last time out on Thursday, the righty threw six innings against the Arizona Diamondbacks, allowing one earned run while surrendering five hits.

-- The 26-year-old has an ERA of 4.93, with 7.1 strikeouts per nine innings, in nine games this season.
-Opponents are hitting .258 against him.
+- The left-hander's most recent appearance was on Saturday against the San Diego Padres, when he tossed five innings, surrendering seven earned runs while allowing seven hits.

 © 2023 Data Skrive.
 All rights reserved.